baldurbjarnason/this-is-not-a-book/What_does_the_writer_want/Neoteric.md

 the same terms, as if they’re the same thing.
 The new thing isn’t the old thing, it is a new thing.
 A thing with it’s own rules, affordances and properties.
-A thing that needs to be understood, explored and addressed as if it were something we hand’t seen before.
+A thing that needs to be understood, explored and addressed as if it were something we hadn’t seen before.
 Until we can do this, we’re blind men appraising an elephant, or Durer etching his rhino.